WalterObrifor/Library-Management-System/README.md

 ## Introduction
 Brain Point Library is a new popular library with five branches across the state.
 Recently the general manager has renovated all branches and restock them with all kinds of books and learning materials.
-Before now, the branch managers have been complaining of poor management decisions based on intuition or being optimistic.
+Before now, the branch managers had been complaining of poor management decisions based on intuition or being optimistic.
-As a newly employed data analysist, i was asked to update the database of all branches and come up with analysis that will help business growth and increase revenue.
-My analysis covers the implementation of a database Library Management System using PostgreSQL, which includes performing CRUD (Create, Read, Upload, Delete) operations, performimg Exploratory DataAnalysis (EDA) and executing advanced SQL queries.
+As a newly employed data analysist, i was asked to update the database for all branches and come up with analysis that would help for business growth and increase revenue.
+My analysis covers the implementation of a database Library Management System using PostgreSQL, which includes performing CRUD (Create, Read, Upload, Delete) operations, performing Exploratory Data Analysis (EDA) and executing advanced SQL queries.
+I was able to help Brain Point branch managers understand the trends of the business with facts but also increase revenue to 50% overtime.

-## Objectives
+## Objectives (Problem Solving)

 1. **Set up the Library Management System Database**:
    Create and populate the database with tables for branches, employees, members, books, issued status, and return status.